 \section{Introduction}

 Matrix product state is a fundamental family of quantum states defined as follows: \begin{definition}[Matrix Product State with Bond Dimension $D$ (MPS($D$))] Let $n \in \mathbb{N}$ and let $d \in \mathbb{N}$ be the local dimension of each site (for qubits, $d=2$).
 An \emph{$n$-site matrix product state (MPS)\footnote{We adopt the periodic boundary condition (PBC) convention throughout, in which all local tensors are square matrices and the physical amplitudes are obtained by taking a trace over the virtual indices.
 Open-boundary MPS can be embedded into this framework by a standard padding construction.} of bond dimension $D$} is a pure state $\ket{\psi} \;=\; \sum_{i_1=0}^{d-1} \sum_{i_2=0}^{d-1} \cdots \sum_{i_n=0}^{d-1} \mathrm{Tr}\!\left[ A^{[1]}_{i_1} A^{[2]}_{i_2} \cdots A^{[n]}_{i_n} \right] \ket{i_1 i_2 \dots i_n}$ , where for each site $k \in \{1,\dots,n\}$ and each physical index $i_k \in \{0,\dots,d-1\}$, $A^{[k]}_{i_k}$ is a complex matrix of size $D \times D$.
-The integer $D$ is called the \emph{bond dimensions} of the MPS. \end{definition} Matrix Product States (MPS) exhibit several noteworthy properties.
-First, when the maximal bond dimension $D$ is small, an $n$-site qudit MPS requires only $O(dnD^2)$ complex parameters, in contrast to the $O(d^n)$ parameters needed for a general quantum state.
-This compressibility is the foundation for efficient learning, testing, and synthesis algorithms.
+The integer $D$ is called the \emph{bond dimension} of the MPS. \end{definition} Matrix Product States (MPS) exhibit several noteworthy properties.
+First, when the bond dimension $D$ is small, an $n$-site qudit MPS requires only $O(dnD^2)$ parameters, in contrast to the $O(d^n)$ parameters needed for a general quantum state.
+This compressibility in description makes MPS a natural target for efficient learning, testing, and synthesis algorithms.
 Moreover, for any bipartition of the MPS with open boundary conditions, the Schmidt rank of $|\psi\rangle$ across the cut is at most $D$.
 This means the bond dimension directly characterizes the degree of entanglement: for instance, $D=1$ corresponds to a product state with no entanglement, while if the bond dimension equals the full Hilbert space dimension, the MPS representation can express all possible quantum states.